Ollie-Pearce/rustmc/README.md

 ### Run a sample of Experiment 2

+TODO: Ollie pick a small crate as an example (and show expected output)

 # Use cases

 ## Figures from paper

+TODO: Ollie say how to run each/all examples

 ## Writing your own examples (re-usability)

+TODO: Ollie explain briefly how to make your own example (or modify existing one)

 # Experiment 1 (loom tests)